SkyWox/ninesleep/README.md

 - Remove the glue from the MicroSD slot that has been revealed
 - Remove the MicroSD card from the slot
 - Modify the rootfs.tar.gz file located at `/opt/images/Yocto/rootfs.tar.gz` on the first partition of the MicroSD card.
     - Set the root password in `/etc/shadow`.
-Ensure the file permissions are `400`
+        - Ensure the file permissions are `400`:
+            - `sudo chmod 400 shadow`
     - Add the following `NetworkManager` configuration file at `/etc/NetworkManager/system-connections/customer-wifi.nmconnection`.
 Replace WIFI_NAME and WIFI_PASSWORD with the credentials to your wifi connection.
-Ensure the file permissions are `600`
     ```
     [connection]
     id=customer-wifi